It is not always possible to pay respects in person, so we hope that this small token will help.

 |Dave Vanderpool, Director/Assistant Manager|

 Dave has served families at John M. Oakey & Son since 2002.
-He was born in Waynesboro, VA and moved to Salem with his parents when he was just 2 weeks old.
+He was born in Waynesboro, VA, and moved to Salem with his parents when he was just 2 weeks old.
 He graduated from Salem High School in 1990, earned a Bachelor of Science Degree in Religion from Southern Wesleyan University in 1994, and received an ordination certificate from The Wesleyan Church in 1996.
 Dave served as a full-time assistant pastor for eight years.
 During his ministry, however, Dave pondered over his passion for funeral service that began even as a teenager.
 It was in 2002 that Dave began directing his compassion toward funeral service and joined the John M. Oakey & Son staff as a resident trainee.
 He studied mortuary science at John Tyler Community College, was awarded an Associate in Applied Science Degree with a major in Funeral Services in 2005, and received his funeral director's license in February of 2006.
 Dave thoroughly enjoys all aspects of funeral service and considers his involvement in it not as an occupation but as a calling.
 He and his wife, Kim, together have 3 beautiful children, Jillian, Dawson, and Iliana.
 He is a member of the Salem Kiwanis Club, the National Funeral Directors’ Association, and former President of the Blue Ridge Funeral Directors' Association.
-Dave enjoys photography, camping, hiking, reading, and writing in his spare time.
+Dave enjoys photography, camping, hiking, woodworking, reading, writing, and aviation in his spare time.

 |Russ Teffner, Director |